DXHeroes/knowledge-base-content/practices/understanding_git.md

 ---
-slug: Git
+slug: understanding_git
 stages:
   - development
-short_description: Git is a distibuted version control system (VCS) tool used for tracking code in a software development project.
+short_description: Git is a distributed version control system (VCS) tool used for tracking source code while developing software and it also increases the coordination among fellow developers.
 tags:
   - git
   - branching